gerhynes/java-notes/README.md

 Inheritance is where one class becomes an extension of another class, therefore inheriting the members of that class.

-There are two parties involved in inheritance: a parent Superclass and a child Subclass.
+There are two parties involved in inheritance: a parent superclass and a child subclass.

 This lets classes reuse data that already exists in other classes.

-Subclasses should be a more specialized form of the Superclass they inherit from.
-This lets you focus on defining things specific to the Subclass.
+Subclasses should be a more specialized form of the superclass they inherit from.
+This lets you focus on defining things specific to the subclass.

 Inheritance sets up an "is a" relationship between two classes, for example an Employee **is a** Person.

-To set up an inheritance relationship between classes, use the `extends` keyword in the Subclass's header.
-You don't need to do anything to the Superclass.
+To set up an inheritance relationship between classes, use the `extends` keyword in the subclass's header.
+You don't need to do anything to the superclass.

 ```java
 public class Employee extends Person {